arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 ### Filtering with WHERE

 --{{0}}--
-The below example uses the where clause to filter output on only those records that represent female patients.
+This example uses the where clause to filter output on only those records that represent female patients.

 ```sql
 SELECT *